TimvdLippe/blog/1-app-route/README.md

-# My experience with the Polymer `carbon-route`
+# My experience with the Polymer `app-route`

-At the time of writing, the Polymer [`carbon-route`](https://github.com/PolymerElements/carbon-route) is in beta.
+At the time of writing, the Polymer [`app-route`](https://github.com/PolymerElements/app-route) is in beta.
 This element is designed to allow Polymer elements data-bind to the url of the site.
 This blog post will describe some of the issues I encountered and depict